Bernie Sanders’ Campaign Says It Has Raised $4 Million In Just 12 Hours

 Sanders’ campaign manager Faiz Shakir says he can’t confirm the exact numbers at this point, but confirmed that they are “YUGE.”

 By comparison, Kamala Harris, who launched her campaign on January 21, 2019, raised under half of that amount.
-The Democratic Senator from California received $1.5 million in donations during the first 24 hours of her campaign.
+The Democratic senator from California received $1.5 million in donations during the first 24 hours of her campaign.
 Until now, that was the largest amount of any individual in the 2020 race.

-The numbers fly in the face of prognosticators who believe that Sanders will have a tough time re-creating the passion that he did among voters in 2016, though only time will tell if the enthusiasm for a Sanders presidency stays strong throughout the next year and a half.
+The numbers fly in the face of prognosticators who believe that Sanders will have a tough time recreating the passion that he did among voters in 2016, though only time will tell if the enthusiasm for a Sanders presidency stays strong throughout the next year and a half.

 If you haven't yet, run to our website to chip in to our campaign before the end of the day.
 We need as many supporters as possible to contribute by midnight: https://t.co/oINXF8mLve pic.twitter.com/ZSTE6iQguv